jovanjoto/jovanjoto/README.md

 ### Hi there 👋
 🌱 I’m currently learning Computer Science as a final year student <br/>
 👯 I’m looking to collaborate on with anybody for projects that are interesting! <br/>
-📫 How to reach me: jovan_n@mail.com
+📫 How to reach me: jovan_n@mail.com or discord @jovvv ⚡ Fun fact : I wasn't sure whether I will fit into Computer Science when I entered Uni.
+2 Years later, I'm in love with it 🔭 I’m currently working on Projects that W
 <!--
 **jovanjoto/jovanjoto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.